Carla Fernández: Brand

 Fernández combines traditional textiles with avant-garde techniques.

-Along with her eponymous line of ready-to-wear clothes — which Fernández began in 2000 and which is inspired by traditional Mexican textiles and geometric patterns — Fernández is the head of Taller Flora, a mobile design laboratory that brings together Mexican designers and indigenous artisans to create lines of couture and ready-to-wear garments.
-Their goal is to show the world an at once modern and ancient Mexican style that pushes the boundaries of fashion while remaining true to its roots.
+Along with her eponymous ready-to-wear clothes — launched in 2000 and inspired by traditional Mexican textiles and geometric patterns — Fernández is the head of Taller Flora, a mobile design laboratory that brings together Mexican designers and indigenous artisans to create couture and ready-to-wear collections.
+The initiative aims to showcase a Mexican style that is simultaneously modern and ancient, pushing the boundaries of fashion while remaining true to its roots.